Top 6 Tips on How to Stop Drinking – Allen Carr’s Easyway

 Whether you think you’re a casual drinker, a medium drinker, a binge drinker, a problem drinker, or what you consider a fully-fledged alcoholic – you’ve been drawn to this page for a reason.
 Perhaps someone has criticized your drinking, or you recently embarrassed yourself at a work event, or you’ve just become worried about how much and how often you drink alcohol.

-Once you’ve got it clearly into your mind that there are no advantages to smoking, then the instructions below will help you get free but if you are serious about quitting, we strongly recommend you attend your nearest Allen Carr center or have an an online seminar from the comfort of your own home:
+Once you’ve got it clearly into your mind that there are no advantages to drinking, then the instructions below will help you get free but if you are serious about quitting, we strongly recommend you attend your nearest Allen Carr center or have an an online seminar from the comfort of your own home:

 1. You don’t need willpower to stop drinking